 Which reveals the Jord watch on a small display pillow.

-Some extra links and spring bars are also included.
+Some extra links and spring bars are included a.

 The watch is looking pretty good when you see it for the first time.

-My first reaction upon picking up the watch was that it’s really, really light.¬†I just assumed it would weigh a decent amount because of the material, but it turns out zebrawood is just a light, porous wood.
+My first reaction upon picking up the watch was that its light.¬†I just assumed it would weigh a decent amount because of the material, but it turns out zebrawood is just a light, porous wood.

 I do like the contrast of the dial to the dark wood.

-The saffire glass should be fairly hard to scratch.
+The saffire glass should be reasonably hard to scratch.

 The strap includes a simple stainless steel deployment clasp.